fenago/nlp-generative-ai-bootcamp/lab_guides/Lab_4_part2.md

 ```

 This process allows you to translate text into Spanish using the OpenAI
-API and then generate audio in both languages in a Google Colab
+API and then generate audio in both languages in a Jupyter
 environment.
 It's a practical way to create bilingual audio content for
 various applications, enhancing both accessibility and engagement for
 diverse audiences.